 KP&P Africa B.V.
-(KP&P) is a Dutch company, established in 2006, and located in Nijmegen on the campus of the Radboud University.
+(KP&P) is a Dutch company, established in 2006, and located in Nijmegen at the Mercator Science Park of the Radboud University.

 In 2006, KP&P founded Lake Turkana Wind Power Ltd. (LTWP), which initiated the development of the Lake Turkana Wind Power project near Lake Turkana in northwest Kenya.
 The construction of the wind farm started in January 2015.
 The wind farm delivered its first electricity to the grid in September 2018 and is fully operational since March 2019.